-Generally, joint powers and/or cooperative purchasing laws create the authority for members to work together with Sourcewell and accept Sourcewell procurement laws.
+Generally, joint powers and/or cooperative purchasing laws create the authority for participating agencies to work together with Sourcewell and accept Sourcewell procurement laws.
 These laws are a part of state law in every state, however, they are written slightly differently.

 For more information, visit the Compliance and Legal page.